Frequently Asked Questions

 I’m a contractor and I already requested the software on another contract.
 Can I use it on a different contract?

-No. Per the Memorandum of Agreement (MOA) each request is specifically for the use of the software for a specific government program under a specific government contract.
+No. Per the Acknowledgement of Use each request is specifically for the use of the software for a specific government program under a specific government contract.
 If you need to use the Astrodynamic Standards software on another contract, a new request must be submitted.

 I’m a government agency and I already requested the software on another program but want to use the software on different program.
 Can I use it on the different program?